CarnegieLearning/connect-mysql-session/README.markdown

 ### defaultExpiration ###

 Default: `1000*60*60*24` (1 day).
-How long session data is stored for "user session" cookies -- i.e. sessions that only last as long as the user keeps their browser open.
+How long session data is stored for "user session" cookies -- i.e. sessions that only last as long as the user keeps their browser open, which are created by doing `req.session.maxAge = null`.

 Changes
 -------